goutamsaums/mlsi-summer-internship-2026/Day3_supervised_learning/notes.md

 ## Linearity

-Relationship between variables should be linear.
+Relationship between features and target should be linear.

+---

 ## Independence

 Observations should be independent.

+---

 ## Homoscedasticity

 Residual variance should remain constant.

+---

 ## Normality